• Skip to primary navigation

 The Bad

-THE STRAPS | The compression straps on the side of this bag, along with the sleeping pad strap at the bottom drive me crazy.
-The compression straps just get in the way when I’m trying to get things in and out of the side pockets (although they are nice when I have large objects in the side pockets that need to be secured further up the pack, like tent poles), and the sleeping pad strap takes a lot more finagling to secure my Z Lite SOL than the buckles on the Atmos (which I really miss).
+The compression straps on this bag’s side and the sleeping pad strap at the bottom drive me crazy.
+The compression straps get in the way when I’m trying to get things in and out of the side pockets (although they are nice when I have large objects in the side pockets that need to be secured further up the pack, like tent poles).
+The sleeping pad strap takes a lot more finagling to secure my Z Lite SOL than the buckles on the Atmos (which I really miss).
 That being said, I learned whilst writing this review that these straps are apparently removable, so I will be doing that right away.

 Osprey Exos 58 Hydration